ElectricToy/pico-8/ld41/design_ld41.md

     ~ Delay based on difficulty ~
     0:10.5 IF WEAPON: Kill creature
 0:11    Creature attack motion and strike point
-    FOR SOME CREATURES: Chance return to 0:05
+    FOR SOME CREATURES: Chance to return to 0:05
 0:12    Drops away

 Flash only if you _should_ jump.